shubhambathe1/react-native-countdown-timer-hooks/README.md

 # Installation

-`npm i react-native-countdown-timer`
+`npm i react-native-countdown-timer-hooks`

 OR

-`yarn add react-native-countdown-timer`
+`yarn add react-native-countdown-timer-hooks`

 Note: Linking and Pod install not needed.